 Every caregiver knows that their role is both physically and emotionally challenging, but a worthwhile book doesn’t harp on these facts.
 Instead, it should provide constructive ideas for improving your care plan, seeking respite, communicating with your care team, managing your emotions in a healthy way and understanding other people’s unique perspectives.

-29: A Novel by Adena Halpern
+29: A Novel, by Adena Halpern

 This book tells the story of three generations of women: Ellie, a 75-year-old grandmother, her 55-year-old daughter Barbara and her 29-year-old granddaughter Lucy.
 Ellie strives to remain physically and mentally young, so she feels she has more in common with Lucy than her own daughter.
 On her 75th birthday, Ellie wishes to be 29 again for just one day as she blows out her candles.
 As the adage goes, be careful what you wish for!

 The ensuing “young for a day” adventure causes Ellie to question nearly all the choices she has made throughout her life.
 She asks her granddaughter to be her guide on her special day while Barbara and her best friend frantically search for a “missing” Ellie.
-The day’s humorous debacles lead these women discover important things about one another and their relationships.
-Halpern encourages readers to question their assumptions about youth, aging and family relationships.
+The day’s humorous debacles lead these women to discover important things about one another and their relationships.
+Halpern encourages readers to question their assumptions about youth, aging and family dynamics.
 You will likely laugh out loud, and that’s always therapeutic for caregivers!

-Still Alice by Lisa Genova
+Still Alice, by Lisa Genova, Ph.D.

 Unlike 29, this novel is a difficult and emotional read because it chronicles many of the tough issues surrounding Alzheimer’s disease.
 Main character Alice Howland is a 50-year-old Harvard professor who has built a successful career and family life, but everything changes when she is diagnosed with early-onset Alzheimer’s disease.